-When you have a chip or crack on your windshield, it’s important to get it repaired as quickly as possible.
-A chip or crack can worsen if you hit a bump while driving or even with the hot, summer sun beating down on your windshield.
+When you have a chip or crack in your windshield, it’s important to get it repaired as quickly as possible.
+A crack or chip can quickly worsen if you hit a bump while driving or even when the hot, summer sun beats down on your windshield.
 To avoid more costly repairs down the road, read through our list of tips to help you protect your cracked or chipped windshield until you can get the problem repaired.

 A hot car is inevitable in the summer.
 Every time you get in your car and it’s hot, your first reaction is to turn the air conditioning on full blast.
 The immediate temperature difference between the hot and the cold air can cause your windshield glass to quickly contract, which can cause your crack or chip to grow or even shatter.

-At Only 1 Auto Glass, serving the greater Twin Cities metro area, we are committed to making windshield repair as easy and affordable as possible.
-We have a shop where we can repair your auto glass, and also offer mobile repair options.
-Don't put off repairing a windshield.
-Contact us today for a free estimate.
+Need a minor auto glass repair?
+Or perhaps you’re due for a complete windshield replacement?
+At Only 1 Auto Glass, we serve the greater Twin Cities metro area and are committed to making windshield repair and replacement as easy and affordable as possible.
+We have multiple locations throughout the Minneapolis/St. Paul metro and offer mobile repair service for your convenience.

 To learn more about our services or get a service quote, give us a call today at 651-789-1111 or request a free estimate online, and we’ll get in touch with additional info.